Wolf-0ne/image_ranking/ReadMe.md

 - Always review the results before bulk deleting or archiving images
 - The tool is designed to be a starting point for culling, not a magic bullet
 - This tool is provided with no guarantees (:
-- reminder for future me, do "pipreqs . > requirements.txt" when you add imports
+- reminder for future me, do "pipreqs . > requirements.txt" when you add new imports